cyco130/cyco130/README.md

 ## Developer

 I'm a software developer currently working at [Lityum A.Ş, Istanbul](https://www.linkedin.com/company/lityum-ltd-/about/), building an applicant tracking system called [PeopleBox](https://www.peoplebox.biz/).
 My screen nickname is **cyco130**, an example of how things you thought were cool when you were seventeen can follow you around for the rest of your life.
-Consider it a bad tattoo.
+Consider it a bad tattoo :D

 I'm currently focusing on web programming, mostly using TypeScript.
 My most important current open-source projects are: